 To achieve higher rankings and long-term results it is important to optimize your website for the end user (and the crawlers), strictly adhere to all of Google’s guidelines, and create compelling content that your target demographic loves to read.

 Remember the good old days when people wrote content for people (and not for keyword rankings)?
-If you want to achieve great SEO results then the first thing you have to do is get out of this mindset that you have to target keywords and then build content around those keywords.
+If you want to achieve great SEO results then the first thing you have to do is get out of the mindset that you have to target keywords and then build content around those keywords.

 Sometimes it is okay to do a little bit of research to understand the language your prospects/buyers use and stay relevant with your messaging.
 That is fine so long as you are not writing content for search engine rankings.

-To access the system, you will first need to create an Adwords account, then jump to the keyword planner and hit the “Find new keywords and get search volume data” dropdown and input a keyword describing your industry (as seen below).
+To access the system, you will first need to create a Google Ads account, then jump to the keyword planner and hit the “Find new keywords and get search volume data” dropdown, then input a keyword describing your industry (as seen below).